crate/crate-operator/docs/source/configuration.rst

    cluster runs on.
 If they do not, CrateDB will not force shard copies apart and a replica can end up in the same zone as its primary.

+   STACKIT ships no ``StorageClass`` named ``default``, which the Helm chart uses as the value for :envvar:`DEBUG_VOLUME_STORAGE_CLASS`.
+Point that variable at a class that exists, otherwise the heap dump ``PersistentVolumeClaim`` of every CrateDB pod stays ``Pending`` and the pod never starts.
+The data volumes are unaffected, as their class comes from ``.spec.nodes.*.resources.disk.storageClass`` on the CrateDB resource, but it needs to name an existing class for the same reason.

+   Block storage on STACKIT expands while it is mounted, so :envvar:`NO_DOWNTIME_STORAGE_EXPANSION` can be enabled to grow volumes without suspending the cluster.

+   Adding a node takes a few minutes on STACKIT and the cluster autoscaler brings nodes up one after another, so scaling out a cluster is noticeably slower than on the other providers.
+The default :envvar:`BOOTSTRAP_TIMEOUT` and :envvar:`SCALING_TIMEOUT` leave enough room for this.

    When set to ``openshift``, the operator will:

    - Use a sidecar container (``crate-control``) for SQL execution instead of